crypto-venture/Starburst/django-jwt-react/README.md

 Brings you to the virtual enviornment's shell

+`python keras/setup.py install`

+Makes sure keras is installed

-`python djsr/manage.py runserver`
+`python djsr/manage.py runserver --nothreading`

-Will start the server
+Will start the server, without threads, this is essential for correctly running the srver without Keras induced errors